SuleimanFarah/sunpy/SOCIS/2019/SOCIS-2019-Tianxiao-MA.md

 where **B** is the magnetic field and φ is the magnetic scalar potential function.

-Solarbextrapolation is a Python API for extrapolation and reconstruction of the coronal magnetic field, which could be evaluated both quantitatively, such as extrapolation by the Green’s Function Methods, and qualitatively, such as visualization of 3D field extrapolation.
+Solarbextrapolation is a Python API for extrapolation and reconstruction of the coronal magnetic field, which could be evaluated both quantitatively, such as extrapolation by the Green's Function Methods, and qualitatively, such as visualization of 3D field extrapolation.

 However, a few features can be improved in the package, for example:

 1. **Limited extrapolation region and lack of support for coordinate transformation**

     Solarbextrapolation currently solves the differential equation in normal Cartesian coordinates by implementing classical Shmidt method, which only works for small areas of the solar surface (about an active region).
 A more general approach is necessary for magnetic field extrapolations over larger areas of the Sun, for example, the Potential Field Source Surface (PFSS) model.
-Additionally, the data of the boundary condition may in different coordinate systems,  all  of  which  are  widely  used  in  Solar  physics,  a  coordinate  transformation  will enhance Solarbextrapolation’s compatibility in solar magnetic field extrapolation.
+Additionally, the data of the boundary condition may in different coordinate systems,  all  of  which  are  widely  used  in  Solar  physics,  a  coordinate  transformation  will enhance Solarbextrapolation's compatibility in solar magnetic field extrapolation.

 2. **Development of better visualization methods**